 What are the most popular accommodations for Road Trips in Nova Scotia?

-Bed & Breakfast rentals and House rentals are the most often booked for Road Trips in Nova Scotia.
+House rentals and Cottage are the most often booked for Road Trips in Nova Scotia.

 The Weather Nova Scotia